List of universities in the United Kingdom

 This is a list of universities in the United Kingdom (alphabetical by substantive name).
 Below that are lists of university colleges and other recognised bodies (institutions with degree awarding powers), followed by a list of defunct institutions.

+Colleges which do not have degree awarding powers, but which offer higher education courses validated by other institutions, are not listed here, but rather at List of colleges in the United Kingdom offering higher education courses.

 Universities alphabetically

 This list follows the list of recognised bodies on the UK government website.
 All the institutions on this list are recognised bodies with university status, indicated either by their use of university title in their name on the recognised bodies list or by reference to the Office for Students database for the few universities that do not use the title in their name.
 Member institutions of the University of London are listed here if they hold university status.